• Skip to primary navigation

 • Roasted Red Hatch Chile Sauce

-Roasted Red Pepper Soup in a bowl
+Mike taking a spoonful of Roasted Red Pepper Soup from the bowl

 Got any questions?
 Ask away!
 I’m happy to help.
 If you enjoy this recipe, I hope you’ll leave a comment with some STARS.
 Also, please share it on social media.
 Don’t forget to tag us at #ChiliPepperMadness.
 I’ll be sure to share!
 Thanks! — Mike H.